 \begin{proof} (a) We will show that $B^- := \{b(m) \mid m \in \Gamma \setminus \bG\}$ spans $\cI^-$ over $R$.
 Then Lemma \ref{r.domain3} proves part (a).

 Since $m\in \Gamma \setminus \bG$ if and only if $m_{ij} = 0$ for some $i<j$, we have $ B^- \subset \cI^-$.

 We need to revisit the proof of Proposition \ref{r.Oq}(c), and use the notations therein.
 Let $W^-$ be the set of all words $w$ in letters $u_{ij}$ containing at least one letter in $G^-$, i.e. $\tilde m(w)_{ij} >0$ for some pair $(i,j)$ with $ i<j$.
 By definition $\cI^-$ is spanned by $\{[w] \mid w\in W^-\}$.
 Let us look at the process of bringing $w$ to $b(m(w))$ using Relation \eqref{eq.M11} and \eqref{eq.M12}.
-Each monomial of the right hand side of \eqref{eq.M12} is in $W^-$, while if a monomial in the left hand side of \eqref{eq.M11} is in $W^-$ then so is the monomial in the right hand side.
+Each monomial of the right-hand side of \eqref{eq.M12} is in $W^-$, while if a monomial in the left-hand side of \eqref{eq.M11} is in $W^-$ then so is the monomial in the right-hand side.
 Hence the proof of Identity \eqref{eq.36} shows that if $w\in W^-$, then

 where $\boo_{02}(w)$ is an $R$-linear combination of $w'\in W^-$ with $d_{02}(w') <_\parti d_{02}(w)$.
 Clearly for $w\in W^-$ we have $b(m(w)) \in B^-$.
 Hence by induction on $d_{02}(w)$ we can express $w$ as an $R$-linear combination of elements of $B^-$.
 Thus $\cI^-$ is spanned by $B^-$.